Wall Street ends lower, weighed down by Apple

-Wall Street ended lower on Friday, with Apple, Alphabet and other tech-related companies weighing on the S&P 500 and Nasdaq despite recent strong quarterly earnings reports.
+(Reuters) - Wall Street ended lower on Friday, with Amazon, Apple, Alphabet and other tech-related companies weighing on the S&P 500 and Nasdaq despite recent strong quarterly earnings reports.

-A day after the S&P 500 closed at a record high, Apple (AAPL.O), Google-parent Alphabet (GOOGL.O) and Facebook (FB.O)each gave back gains following upbeat quarterly reports this week.
+A day after the S&P 500 closed at a record high, Apple, Google-parent Alphabet and Facebook each gave back gains following upbeat quarterly reports this week.

-Amazon.com Inc (AMZN.O) was almost unchanged after it posted record profit late on Thursday and signaled that consumers would keep spending in a growing U.S. economy.
-Amazon had been up over 2% earlier in the session. read more
+Amazon.com Inc ended down 0.1% after it posted record profit late on Thursday and signaled that consumers would keep spending in a growing U.S. economy.
+Amazon had been up over 2% earlier in the session.

-Twitter Inc (TWTR.N)plunged after it offered a tepid revenue forecast for the second quarter, saying user growth could slow as the boost seen during the pandemic fizzles. read more
+Twitter Inc plunged 15% after it offered a tepid revenue forecast for the second quarter, saying user growth could slow as the boost seen during the pandemic fizzles.

 While megacap favorites posted largely strong earnings in the first quarter, their shares have struggled to maintain the upward trajectory that many had coming into reporting season.